Raajjie/AI-Agents/WaterMeterTranscriptAgent/README.md

-# 💧 WMTranscripter - Water Meter Reading Extractor (with ReAct Reasoning)
+# 💧 WaterMeterTranscripter - Water Meter Reading Extractor (with ReAct Reasoning)

-WMTranscripter is a Python tool that extracts and validates water meter readings from natural language inputs using regex and a simplified ReAct reasoning framework.
+**WaterMeterTranscripter** is a Python tool that extracts and validates water meter readings from natural language inputs using regex and a simplified **ReAct reasoning framework**.
 It identifies unit-reading pairs, checks for duplicates or conflicting values, and outputs clean, structured JSON data.

 ---